kannsh/Assignment-2-Tutorial/README.md

 # Assignment-2-Tutorial
 No dataset is needed in this assignment
-You should be able to run the notebook without any errors
+No dataset needed for this assignment.
+You can download and run the code